 - Flick any excess vape juice from the vaping coil and insert into your vaping device

-- Fill your tank with e-liquid and allow to soak for a few minutes
+- Fill your tank with e-liquid and allow to soak for 15 minutes

 - Take a few puffs without power